 When will you hear about the status of your Teacher Loan Forgiveness application?

 The worst part is always the waiting game once you’ve applied.
-You may have to wait as long as 45 days to find out if your Teacher Loan Forgiveness application was accepted.
+You might have to wait as long as three to four months to find out if your Teacher Loan Forgiveness application was accepted.